 |High Speed Performance|

-Remember that the number of poles also affects the number of times a motor winding needs to be advanced for a full motor revolution?
-For a servo motor, it may take only 12 cycles to advance a motor a full revolution.
-However, it takes 200 cycles for a 2-phase stepper motor.
+The number of poles also affects the number of times a motor winding needs to be advanced for a full motor revolution.
+For a servo motor, it may take only 12 "steps" to advance a full revolution.
+However, it takes 200 "steps" for a 2-phase stepper motor.
 At low speeds, this doesn't make a significant difference.
 However, at high speeds, the driver will not be able to fully energize the windings.
-Since current is proportional to torque, the speed torque curve drops at high speeds.
+Since current is proportional to torque, the torque decreases at high speeds.

-The performance between stepper motors and servo motors can be best shown by their speed-torque curves.
-Here's an example comparing a NEMA 23 size stepper motor and a servo motor of similar size.
+The performance difference between stepper motors and servo motors can be best shown by their speed-torque curves.
+Here's an example comparing a stepper motor and a servo motor of the same frame size.

 |NEMA 23 Stepper Motor||200 W (1/4 HP) 60 mm Servo Motor|

-The high pole count of stepper motors allows them to generate high torque at low speed and run smoothly at low speed.
+The high pole count of stepper motors allows them to generate high starting and run smoothly at low speed.
 They can respond quickly, position accurately without an encoder, and easily generate holding torque.
-However, due to high winding inductance, high pole count, and high L/R constants, the torque drops off in the high speed region.
-The low pole count and low winding inductance of servo motors do not generate high starting torque but allow them to maintain its torque throughout its entire speed range.
-Therefore servo motors can offer higher high speed torque.
+However, due to high winding inductance, pole count, and L/R constants, the torque decreases in the high speed region.
+The low pole count and low winding inductance of servo motors do not generate high starting torque but allow them to maintain its torque better throughout its entire speed range.

 The addition of feedback to keep synchronism does complicate the driver design and increases the number of components.
 In addition to a pulse generator, phase sequencer, and FET from a typical stepper motor system, a servo motor system also contains a rotor position counter, F/V converter, current amp, speed amp, position amp, and deviation counter.
 All of these components are required to run the motor in a PID loop where the driver constantly computes errors and adjusts the proportional/integral/derivative gains for correction on the fly.
-This is why servo motors are more expensive.
-Servo motor systems are generally packed with functions like auto-tuning since closed-loop feedback enhances the motor's capabilities.
-For example, the NX Series servo motor systems offer four operation modes: position control, speed control, torque control, and tension control.
+This is why servo motors are more expensive and requires processing time.

 |Servo Motor System||Stepper Motor System|

 Along with closed-loop feedback, the motor's load-to-rotor-inertia-ratio also increases.
-A stepper motor can handle about 10x its rotor inertia, while a closed-loop stepper motor can handle 30x its rotor inertia.
+A stepper motor can handle about 10x its rotor inertia, while a servo motor can handle 100x its rotor inertia.
+As a comparison, a closed-loop stepper motor can handle 30x its rotor inertia.

-Most stepper motors use a current chopper driver technology, which provides a constant current supply regardless of load.
+Stepper motors use a current chopper driver technology, which provides a constant current supply regardless of load.
 Current is proportional to temperature, so a stepper motor's duty cycle needs to be limited to about 50%.
-A servo motor offers more efficient current control because it only uses the current it needs.
+Servo motors offers more efficient current control because it only draws the current it needs.
 One thing that a stepper motor is better at is its ability to generate holding torque at zero speed.
 Servo motors use more power to generate holding torque.

 Efficient current control can also lead to other performance benefits, such as lower noise and vibration.
-Make sure that your motor is properly sized.
+Also, size motors properly.
 Stepper motors tend to vibrate more when it's not properly sized.
 Servo motors tend to "hunt" more if it's not properly sized or tuned.

 The ability to only draw the required current is a big advantage of servo motor systems that can also help increase service life, lower noise for certain applications, or lower power consumption.
-For a stepper motor to offer the same kind of efficient current control, it would need more feedback, which requires closing the loop.
+For a stepper motor to offer the same kind of efficient current control, it would require closing the loop.